The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Summary and conclusions

-One parametric (\baysea) and three non-parametric SED-fitting codes (\muff, \alstar, and \tgas) were used to obtain the distribution of stellar population properties of the sample, and to check the consistency of the results amongst codes.
-We used a common set of SSP models from an updated version of the \citet{bruzual2003} synthesis models, with the attenuation law by \citet{calzetti2000}, and assuming the IMF of \citet{chabrier2003}.
-The main differences between the codes are: (i) \baysea \ is a Bayesian approach that derives the PDF for each of the stellar population parameters by assuming a delayed-$\tau$ or exponential SFR. (ii) \muff \ combines two-burst SSP models. (iii) \alstar \ and \tgas \ use an arbitrary combination of SSP models to solve the non-negative least-squares problem. \muff, \alstar, and \tgas \ do not perform a fully Bayesian evaluation of the PDF; instead, they follow a Monte-Carlo approach by adding Gaussian noise to the observed fluxes to iteratively repeat the SED-fitting process.
+One parametric (\baysea) and three non-parametric SED-fitting codes (\muff, \alstar, and \tgas) were used to obtain the distribution of the stellar population properties of the sample, as well as to check the consistency of the results between codes.
+We used a common set of SSP models from an updated version of the \citet{bruzual2003} synthesis models, with the attenuation law by \citet{calzetti2000} and assuming the IMF of \citet{chabrier2003}.
+The three main differences between the codes are: (i) \baysea \ is a Bayesian approach that derives the PDF for each of the stellar population parameters by assuming a delayed-$\tau$ or an exponential SFR. (ii) \muff \ combines two-burst SSP models. (iii) \alstar \ and \tgas \ use an arbitrary combination of SSP models to solve the NNLS problem. \muff, \alstar, and \tgas \ do not perform a fully Bayesian evaluation of the PDF; instead, they follow a Monte Carlo approach by adding Gaussian noise to the observed fluxes to iteratively repeat the SED-fitting process.
 The median and mean values of the properties obtained for each galaxy by the four SED-fitting codes were compared.
-The full PDF from \baysea \ were also compared to the median/mean distributions.
+The full PDF from \baysea \ was also compared to the median/mean distributions.